top of page

 3

-This section focuses on how individuals can document and report incidents, including what information to collect and why it matters.
+How individuals can document and report incidents, including what information to collect and why it matters.
 Reporting is critical not only for individual cases but also for identifying patterns of harm and informing broader advocacy efforts.
 The framework acknowledges that many incidents go unreported due to fear or barriers, and therefore includes both formal reporting pathways and community-based options that feel safer and more accessible.

 Key Resources: